Table of Contents

 underride

-Exits ``override'' mode.
-This returns you to the normal mode of operation, where new equations are added `below'' previous rules of an existing function.
-See the DEFINITION LEVELS AND OVERRIDE MODE section below for details.
+Exits ‘‘override’’ mode.
+This returns you to the normal mode of operation, where new equations are added ‘below’’ previous rules of an existing function.
+See the DEFINITION LEVELS section below for details.

 Some commands which are especially important for effective operation of the interpreter are discussed in more detail in the following sections.

-In interactive mode, the list command can be used to obtain information about defined symbols in various formats.
+In interactive mode, the show command can be used to obtain information about defined symbols in various formats.
 This command recognizes the following options.
-Options may be combined, thus, e.g., list -tvl is the same as list -t -v -l.
+Options may be combined, thus, e.g., show -tvl is the same as show -t -v -l.

 -c